boombipbass/nanoboxtangerineundoer/README.md

 There are two checkboxes in swap mode so you can choose to swap just the notes, just the sample, or both together.

+****Also info on pad settings and sequencer steps are available in beta.